What this filing does

 Day 7–21

-Form A is filed with the Registrar of Firms recording the dissolution.
-GST cancellation, IEC closure, and bank account closure are run as parallel tracks.
+The change-form is filed with the Registrar of Firms recording the dissolution.
+The GST cancellation, IEC closure, and bank account closure are run as parallel tracks.

 4. 04.